-In our work, the Fabbro approach [49] is refined.
-The refinement consists in taking into account the pressure, which continues to act both on the liquid and on the metal after the end of the laser pulse; according to the cited approach pressure should drops down to zero after the end of the pulse.
+In this work, the approach by Fabbro et al [49] is refined.
+The refinement consists in taking into account the pressure that continues to act both on the liquid and on the metal after the end of the laser pulse; according to the cited approach pressure should drops down to zero after the end of the pulse.